NeighborhoodCompass/2.0/README.md

-Durham NC adaptations of Tobin Bradley's Quality of Life Explorer (in development).
+Durham NC adaptations of Tobin Bradley's Quality of Life Explorer.
 See Bradley's notes below.
+Changes made here will roll into the Durham Neighborhood Compass (http://compass.durhamnc.gov).
 =================